-All agencies have a statutory responsibility to safeguard children in terms of preventing girls from FGM and identifying children who have already survived the procedure.
+All agencies have a statutory responsibility to safeguard children and young people in terms of preventing girls from experiencing FGM and identifying children/young people who have already survived the procedure.
 It is important that staff are aware of what FGM is and the signs to look out for in girls at risk of the practice.
-For more information please go to the Keeping Bristol Safe Partnership FGM Safeguarding Guidance, in the Honour Based Violence section:
+For more information, please go to the Keeping Bristol Safe Partnership FGM Safeguarding Guidance, in the Honour Based Violence section: